AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 **Note:** We recommend that you create snapshots to back up data before you proceed.

-## Can I use an image created from an instance in Account A to replace a system disk in Account B?
+## Can I use an image created from an instance within Account A to replace a system disk within Account B?

-Yes, you can use an image created from an instance in Account A to replace a system disk in Account B. You can share the image to Account B and then replace the system disk.
+Yes, you can use an image created from an instance within Account A to replace a system disk within Account B. You can share the image to Account B and then replace the system disk.
 For more information, see [Share or unshare custom images](/intl.en-US/Images/Custom image/Share or unshare custom images.md).

 **Note:** To use an image to replace a system disk, make sure that the image contains only a system disk snapshot.